-This article started out with a basic definition of the commission mode.
-The listing client is charged a commission, currently running between around 4 percent and 8 percent on average, with 5 percent-6 percent being common.
+This article started out with a basic definition of the commission model.
+The listing client is charged a commission, currently running between around 4 percent and 8 percent on average, with 5 percent to 6 percent being common.
 The listing broker member of the MLS has agreed to share that commission, usually at a 50/50 split with any other broker or their agent who brings a buyer and closes.
 The seller is paying all commissions on the settlement statement.
-However, buyers should realistically know that it is factored into the price, so they are paying as well.
+However, buyers should really know that it is factored into the price, so they are paying as well.

 The broker and their agent then split their split again based on the independent contractor agreement between them.
 Most agents seem to start out and stay on a 50/50 split, in return for which they get specified broker services and marketing.
 As they build their business, brokers often raise the commission percentage going to the agent to keep them from leaving for a better deal.

-The Office Fee Model: This concept pretty much originated with the Remax franchise.
-At that time and for years the agent received 100 percent of the commission amount that came to the broker.
+This concept pretty much originated with the Remax franchise.
+At that time and for years, the agent received 100 percent of the commission amount that came to the broker.
 The agent was charged an office fee for their space, certain office support functions, equipment, etc. The agent was totally responsible for their own marketing and other costs of operation.